ngkangting/CSS-Grid/README.md

 - **Grid Areas Method**

+    Areas Method is the most important grid method of all.
+This utilization of CSS grid is basically the main reason CSS gird was invented.
+It’s the easiest way to create complex grid systems.

+    We start by creating the grid with the “base method”, defining the grid and the columns in each row.

+    And now comes the fun part!
+We create a “CSS Map” according to the amount of columns we defined.

+    We select a name for each area.

+    To populate these areas, we connect the grid items to the grid-area names.

 - **Carousel Method**

     In CSS Grid, the default flow of the items is to create a new row when there isn’t enough space in the current row, but this default behavior is changeable, and we can change it from row to column.